25 facts about fireworks

 Men suffer most of the injuries

-Men account for the overwhelming majority of fireworks-related injuries.
-According to the CPSC, injuries are split 70/30 between men and women.
+Men account for the majority of fireworks-related injuries.
+According to the CPSC, injuries are split 66/34 between men and women.

 Young people are especially susceptible

 People younger than 20 account for half of the fireworks injuries that are serious enough for emergency-room treatment, according to the CPSC.
-Young adults between the ages of 20 and 24 are the second-highest risk group.
+Children under the age of 15 fell into the second-highest risk group, making 36% of emergency-room injuries.

 Cherry bombs and M-80s are illegal, dangerous, and common